FOREX-Euro gains on German data; focus shifts to Fed policy

 The expectations of more Fed easing pushed the Canadian dollar higher, with the U.S. dollar falling to a two-month low , while the New Zealand dollar hit a nine-month high .
 The New Zealand dollar also rose to a 2-1/2-year high against the yen.

-Against the yen, the dollar was last up 0.2 percent at 82.42 yen, according to Reuters data, on growing expectations an election in Japan on Sunday could result in pressure for more stimulus from the Bank of Japan.
+Against the yen, the dollar was last up 0.1 percent at 82.42 yen, not far from an eight-month peak touched last month on growing expectations an election on Sunday could result in pressure for more stimulus from the Bank of Japan.

 Dollar/yen price movement remains constricted given that the tight range from Nov.
 22 has narrowed further over the past four sessions, according Eric Theoret, currency strategist at Scotiabank in Toronto.